bajamircea/bajamircea.github.io/_posts/2024-10-27-hume-first-enquiry.markdown

 # Core idea

 The core idea is that human reasoning is at best inductive.
-This has profound implications about our knowledge of the world.
+In short, inductive reasoning is of the sort "all the swans I've seen are white, therefore all the swans are white".
+That all reasoning reduces to patterns of this kind, has profound implications about our knowledge of the world.

 Humans are animals.
 There are pre-build body structures.
 Sensors like eyes, ears etc. are linked to the brain and give us perceptions: information about